Databricks Asset Bundle configuration

 command returns warnings if unknown resource properties are found in bundle configuration files.

-The following example declares a job with the resource key of hello-job
+The following example configuration defines a job resource:

 resources: